eiskalteschatten/developers-notebook-electron/README.md

     - [ ] Light and dark themes and the ability to switch between them
     - [ ] Main menu
 - [ ] Projects
+    - [ ] Create projects
+    - [ ] Archive projects
+    - [ ] Blank project overview page
 - [ ] Preferences
     - [ ] Switch themes
     - [ ] Move database (similar to iTerm2's preferences)
+- [ ] Add Vue Routing to remember where the user was when the program is next launched.
+Save the user's location in localStorage when closing the program.
 - [ ] About modal